In Love with Lori Ch. 01bybeachbum1958©

-Mother looked at me, already aware of my answer, and leaned back, away from me, her body language showing avoidance, anger, distance, and a large amount of hope.
+Mother looked at me, already aware of my answer, and leaned back, away from me, her body language showing avoidance, anger, distance.

-"Very well, I will contact your trustees and discuss with them your request that they provide you with the means to attend a good boarding school; thatshould at least give you a chance to prep for the A-Levels."
+"Very well, I will contact your trustees and discuss with them your request that they provide you with the means to attend a good boarding school, to at least give you a chance to prep for the A-Level examinations."

 She stood up and left the room, stiff and angry.